 3. Use your scissors to fine tune your shape.
 Cut off little bits until your happy with your final shape of your Christmas tree.
 (Again, if doing this with young children, do this step for them.)

 4. Cover your workspace before beginning.
-(I love using drop clothes when doing art!
+(I love using drop cloths when doing art!
 You can use them over and over.)

 5. Place the paint onto a paper plate or other surface.
 Use the fabric paint and paintbrushes to paint your squishies green.
 You can then use your hands to squish the paint around the squishy and make it look smooth.
 (You will get paint on your fingers and hands so wear disposable gloves if that bothers you.
 They even make the disposable gloves in kid sizes!
 Also, remember the fabric paint will permanently color your clothing so wear something you don’t mind getting paint on just in case.)